PulseRain/Arduino_RISCV_IDE/Reindeer_Compiler/RISCV_Embedded_GCC/README.md

 ## newlib-nano

-The only notable addition is support for **newlib-nano**, using the `--specs=nano.specs` option.
-For better results, this option must be added to both compile and link time (the next release of the GNU MCU Eclipse plug-ins will add support for this).
+Support for **newlib-nano** is available using the `--specs=nano.specs` option.
+For better results, this option must be added to both compile and link time.

 If no syscalls are needed, `--specs=nosys.specs` can be used at link time to provide empty implementations for the POSIX system calls.

 The libraries are compiled with `-O2 -mcmodel=medany`.

+Warning: It is mandatory for the applications to be compiled with `-mcmodel=medany`, otherwise the link will fail.

 ## Documentation